OpenBEL/cytoscape-plugins/belframework-webservice-plugin/README.md

 License
 -------
-This project is licensed under the terms of the [GPL v3](http://www.gnu.org/licenses/gpl-3.0.txt).
+This project is licensed under the terms of the [LGPL v3](http://www.gnu.org/licenses/lgpl.txt).

 Building
 --------